 ·using your own vows – although you must say “I [name] take you [name] to be my legal [wife or husband].”

-If you’ve been married and divorced previously, you’ll also need a copy of the marriage dissolution order.
+If you have been married and divorced previously, you’ll also need a copy of the marriage dissolution order.

 Get a marriage licence if you live in NZ